tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 }
 ```

 Placing the foreign key in the Parent table can sometimes feel slightly unnatural from a Relational Database perspective if the Child is conceptually dependent on the parent.
-One advantage of Variant A is that making the Parent the 'owning side' Loading of `Profile` works out of the box in this setup.
+One advantage of Variant A is that making the Parent the 'owning side' means Lazy Loading of `Profile` works out of the box in this setup.

 ## All the Variants